John Gill (theologian)

 John Gill (23 November 1697 – 14 October 1771) was an English Particular Baptist theologian, Biblical scholar, and minister.
 He was born in Kettering, Northamptonshire, and attended Kettering Grammar School where he mastered the Latin classics and learned Greek by age 11.
-He was also a self-taught who learned everything from logic to Hebrew, his love for the latter remaining throughout his life.
+He was also an autodidact who taught himself logic and Hebrew.

 Early life

 At the age of about 12, John Gill heard a sermon from his pastor, William Wallis, on the text, "And the God called unto Adam, and said unto him, Where art thou?".
 The message stayed with Gill and eventually led to his conversion.
 It was not until seven years later that he was baptised.

 Pastoral work

 His first pastoral work was as an intern assisting John Davis at Higham Ferrers in 1718 at age 21.
 He became pastor at the Strict Baptist church at Goat Yard Chapel, Horsleydown, Southwark in 1719.
 His pastorate lasted 51 years.
 In 1757, his congregation needed larger premises and moved to a Carter Lane, St. Olave's Street, Southwark.
 This Baptist church was once pastored by Benjamin Keach and would later become the New Park Street Chapel and then the Metropolitan Tabernacle pastored by Charles Spurgeon.

 During Gill's ministry, the church strongly supported the preaching of George Whitefield at nearby Kennington Common.